SSujitX/Youtube-Downloader/README.md

     - `--add-data "yt.ico;."` or `--add-data "yt.png;."`: Bundles the icon file.

     The executable will be located in the `dist` folder.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or find any bugs, please feel free to open an issue or submit a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License